tracktownsoftware/NETFrameworkWPFControl_VS2022v17.3_ToolboxBug/README.md

 **The VS 2022 17.3.x toolbox bug is reproduced by a simple WpfCustomControlLibrary in this repo.
 The WPFCustomLibrary.sln contains:**
 - WpfCustomControlLibrary - A .NET Framework 4.6.2 project with two custom controls: CustomControl1 (which we want in the VS toolbox) and CustomControl2 (we do not want in the VS toolbox)
 - WpfCustomControlLibrary.DesignTools for VS2022 - A .NET Framework 4.7.2. project that specifies which controls initialize into the VS2022 toolbox (*this part is not working*), and contains a DefaultInitializer for each control that sets Background color and size (*this part is working in VS2022 on the WPF design surface*).
 - WpfCustomControlLibrary.Design for VS2019 - A .NET Framework 4.6.2. project that specifies which controls initialize into the VS2019 toolbox.
-Our product supoprts both VS2019 and VS2022, so I'm including this Design assembly.
+Our product supports both VS2019 and VS2022, so I'm including this Design assembly.
 - WPFCustomControls_VS2019VS2022 - Builds an msi installer that includes WpfCustomControlLibrary, WpfCustomControlLibrary.DesignTools for VS2022, and WpfCustomControlLibrary.Design for VS2019.
 - WPFCustomControls_VS2022 - Builds an msi installer that includes  WpfCustomControlLibrary and only WpfCustomControlLibrary.DesignTools for VS2022. *This is only for targeted testing of VS2022 and DesignTools*